 2. The Cube Houses

 You just can’t skip the iconic Cube Houses during a visit to Rotterdam!
-These houses are all built at 45 degrees, which definitely makes you wonder how anyone can live in such a place.
+These famous houses, designed by architect Piet Blom, are all built at 45 degrees.

 3. The Markthal